 Yes.
-However, certain requirements must be met before a Paid Canvasser begins collecting signatures.
-Please see pages 9-11 for special instructions regarding Paid Canvassers, including mandatory criminal background checks.
+However, Paid Canvassers cannot receive or agree to receive payment on a basis related to the number of signatures obtained.
+Please see page 9 for special instructions regarding Paid Canvassers, including mandatory criminal history and criminal record searches.

 8) How should a petition be delivered to the Secretary of State's Office?